 They’re one-off improvements which can have significant on-going impacts.
 Even if something will benefit us (like improving our health or community) it’s harder to change our habits and lifestyle, and nagging or bragging about the trivial ‘eco’ stuff we do isn’t going to do it.
 Let’s get on with the easy, set-and-forget stuff first.

-Then, whisper it, maybe we can concentrate effort out how to do the trickier lifestyle things like going vegan, car free, whatever.
+Then, whisper it, maybe we can concentrate effort on how to do the trickier lifestyle things like speaking out, going vegan, car free, whatever.